-Current leadership approaches have failed us.
+Current leadership approaches are failing us.
 The evidence: declining productivity and engagement and the challenge to remain relevant and competitive.
-We support and develop leadership that’s conversant with complexity, uncertainty and change.
+We support and develop leadership that’s comfortable with complexity, uncertainty and change.
 This helps people see and create new opportunities in a volatile environment.

 ‘This world does not need more entrepreneurs (or) technology breakthroughs.
 This world needs leaders.
 We need leaders who put service over self, who can be steadfast through crises and failures, who want to stay present and make a difference to the people, situations, and causes they care about.’Margaret Wheatley, Who Do We Choose to Be

 Who are Catalysts?